Aitia-IIOT/ah5-docs-java-spring/docs/api/consumerauthorization/authorization-token-generic-http.md

 }
 ```

 The service operation **responds** with `201` if called successfully and the record has been created.
-The response might contains a Base64 [String](../primitives.md#string) cryptographic addition plain text body (depending on the specified [EncryptionAlgorithmName](../primitives.md#encryptionalgorithmname)).
+The response might contain a Base64 [String](../primitives.md#string) cryptographic addition plain text body (depending on the specified [EncryptionAlgorithmName](../primitives.md#encryptionalgorithmname)).

 ```
 41iBDSW1YHgiFG8P2TqaTqNScrfLtKye